 The run-up to Brexit has seen increased discussion in the UK about the need for an EU representative under the GDPR (General Data Protection Regulation).

 Organisations must appoint an EU representative if they are based outside the EU and monitor the behaviour of, or provide goods or services to, EU residents.

 This requirement fell under the radar at the time the GDPR took effect, because it would only apply in the UK after Brexit.

 Already swamped with compliance requirements, organisations focused on their immediate priorities and left their EU representative requirements until a later date.

 That date has now come.
-The UK is set to leave the EU on 31 October and, as soon as it does, organisations based in the country are legally required to have an EU representative.
+The UK is set to leave the EU at the end of 2020 and, as soon as it does, organisations based in the country are legally required to have an EU representative.

 What does an EU representative do?